cleary-lab/CISI/getting_started/README.md

 ### Dependencies

-This code has been tested with python3.7 and tensorflow 1.14 We use Anaconda to set up an appropriate environment:
+This code has been tested with python3.7 and tensorflow 1.14 We use Anaconda to set up an appropriate environment (this may take a few minutes):

     conda create -n cisi_test tensorflow tensorflow-probability matplotlib skimage conda activate cisi_test